2023 Tax Calendar

 The Internal Revenue Service (IRS) releases a list of its top tax-related scams annually, dubbed the “Dirty Dozen”.
-The 2021 edition of the list was recently released and warns taxpayers of the most popular scams being circulated over the past year.
-Given the fact 2020 was a year famous for the COVID-19 pandemic, scammers were given many new opportunities to prey upon the uncertainty of Americans.
-In IR-2021-135, the IRS breaks its 2021 list out into four categories, including:
+The 2022 edition of the list was recently released and warns taxpayers of the most popular scams being circulated over the past year.
+Given the fact the pandemic continued through 2021, scammers used this opportunity to prey upon the uncertainty of Americans.
+The IRS breaks its 2022 list out into three categories, including:

-EIP (or stimulus payment) scams are still popular, as their unprecedented nature raised many questions from taxpayers.
-It is important to know EIPs will only ever come from the IRS and the IRS will never call, text, email or reach out via social media with information regarding EIPs.
-Never click suspicious links asking to verify any financial information, and be sure to check the mail frequently if you are expecting an EIP and have not received it via direct deposit.
+Economic impact payment (EIP), or stimulus payment, scams are still popular, as their unprecedented nature raised many questions from taxpayers.
+It is important to know that EIPs will only ever come from the IRS and the IRS will never call, text, email or reach out via social media with information regarding EIPs.
+As a reminder, the IRS has issued all EIPs and eligible individuals should have received their stimulus payments.
+Never click suspicious links asking to verify any financial information.

 Another pandemic-related scam taxpayers should be vigilant of is unemployment fraud.
 Since the pandemic caused an overwhelming number of Americans to lose their jobs, scammers stole the personal information of individuals who had not filed claims and had the unemployment money sent to the scammers.
 Taxpayers should be on alert if they receive a Form 1099-G in the mail to report compensation they did not receive.
 In this event, the IRS urges taxpayers to contact their appropriate state agency.